athemeart/bcf-multipurpose-wp-theme/README.md

 Business Consultant Finder ( BCF ) Free Multipurpose WP Theme
 ========================================

-<h4><a href="https://athemeart.com/demo/shopstore/" target="_blank" >Live Demo.</a></h4>
+<h4><a href="https://athemeart.com/demo/bcf/" target="_blank" >Live Demo.</a></h4>

 <img src="https://raw.githubusercontent.com/edatastyle/bcf-multipurpose-wp-theme/master/bcf.png" alt="Multipurpose WP Theme" />

-<h4><a href="https://athemeart.com/downloads/business-consultant-finder/" target="_blank" >Available Pro version</a></h4>

-Business-Consultant-Finder ( BCF ) is a highly-flexible and feature-rich <a href="https://athemeart.com/downloads/business-consultant-finder/" target="_blank" >Multipurpose WP Theme</a> created by aThemeArt.
+Business-Consultant-Finder ( BCF ) is a highly-flexible and feature-rich <a href="https://athemeart.com/downloads/business-consultant-finder/" target="_blank">Multipurpose WP Theme</a> created by aThemeArt.
 It has the strength of one of the most powerful page builders, elementor page builder, which allows you to create any type of website you like using its simple drag and drop interface.

 with an acknowledged, lightweight, approachable design and highly extendable.
 Fit to create almost any type of website such a blog, portfolio, consulting business, startup company, finance business lawyers, mentors, professional services website or <strong>wordpress store</strong>.

 BCF has a fully 99.99% responsive design that will always remain mobile-friendly and will render perfectly on all devices or apps view.
 It comes with a stylish, modern, and responsive, built on a one-page or multiple purpose layouts, and many different demos. the <strong>free WordPress theme</strong> is a perfect fit for both corporate and creative purposes, as it provides a clean and flexible appearance, an elegant portfolio, and an eye-catching online shop.

-<strong>Business Consultant Finder</strong> is WooCommerce compatible and features both Elementor and Layer Slider, Smart Slider 3, Revolution slider.So, grab away this stunning and interactive The <a href="https://athemeart.com/downloads/bcf-free-theme/">Cool WordPress Themes</a> now.
+<strong>Business Consultant Finder</strong> is WooCommerce compatible and features both Elementor and Layer Slider, Smart Slider 3, Revolution slider.
+So, grab away this stunning and interactive <a href="https://athemeart.com/downloads/business-consultant-finder/" target="_blank">WordPress Themes for Business</a> now.
 Look no further

 <h3>Frequently Asked Questions</h3>